mikaerander/portfolio/README.md

 ## About Me

 Analytical and motivated higher education student with combined expertise in finance and computer science.
-Experienced in finance, auditing, and system-based work in both public and private sectors.
-Passionate about data and analytics, particularly data warehousing, SQL-based processing in financial environments.
+Practical experience in financial management, auditing, and system-driven operations across both public and private sectors.
+Particularly interested in data, analytics, and the development of financial processes.

 ## Courses & Projects